 In the marketing of drugs, in particular new versions of drugs, pharmaceutical companies want to be able to make claims about their product.
 Before companies can make these claims, they have to be tested scientifically.
 The most compelling claims tend to be around the efficiency and impact of the drug on the condition.

-If you are a company that is involved in developing new methodologies to substantiate claims then this can be qualifying activity for R&D tax credit relief.
-These methodologies will be around chemical analysis of the drug.
+If you are a company that is involved in developing new methodologies to substantiate claims then this can be qualifying activity for R&D tax relief.
+These methodologies will be around the chemical analysis of the drug.

-Challenges in testing
+Challenges in testing pharmaceuticals

 There can be unique challenges in testing products such as aerosols and inhalation devices as well as those pharmaceutical products that are difficult to handle, such as antibiotics.